lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     AND ds.band = 'r'

 4.2.
 The default plot will have the r-band magnitude as a function of time.
-Use the plot "Settings" function to add new scatter plots showing the magnitude and the phase angle as a function of time, ``midPointMjdTai - 60000``.
+Use the plot "Settings" function to add new scatter plots showing the phase angle as a function of time, ``midPointMjdTai - 60000``.
 This will result in the left two plots, as on the screenshot below.
 Note that these quantities are not correlated with time.
 Add a new scatter plot showing the r-band magnitude as a function of phase angle (right plot), showing that the phase angle and r-band magnitude are correlated.